larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 ### 53-robot

-OK, 53 is a Walsh finger.
+OK, 53 is a Waltz finger.
 (55:04)
 OK, well here we have a little device which has tendons and